khast3x/h8mail/README.md

 leak-lookup_priv =
 ```

 In the above example, you'll notice a Leak-lookup public key, graciously generated for h8mail users.
+To activate, uncomment the line and make sure to pass to config file.
 The API can sometimes timeout.
 If that's the case, simply relaunch.